DjeridiY/BSQ/README.md

 # BSQ
-The program st find the largest possible square on a board while avoiding obstacles.
+The program find the largest possible square on a board while avoiding obstacles.
 The board can be generated two ways.
-The first one is by reading a file passed as the program’s argument
+The first one is by reading a file passed as the program’s argument and the second one generating it

-The file is valid if it is respecting those constraints:
-  • its first line contains the number of lines on the board (and only that),
-  • “.” (representing an empty place) and “o” (representing an obstacle) are the only two characters for the other lines,
-  • all of the lines are of the same length (except the first one),
-  • it contains at least one line,
-  • each line is terminated by ‘\n’.
-You program must print the board, with some “.” replaced by “x” to represent the largest square you found.

-(If ever there are several solutions, you have to represent only the highest square.
-If they are still several solutions, choose the square to the left.)

 The second way to obtain a board is to generate one based on given parameters.
 The parameters will be a number, representing the width and height of the board, and a pattern that will be repeated line by line along the board.
 You will print the solved board.

+(If ever there are several solutions, you have to represent only the highest square.
+If they are still several solutions, choose the square to the left.)